- Submission by the Internet Systems Consortium as a proposed opinion at the ITU

 On the Opinion on Recognizing the Internet in the Information Society

-The Opinion on Recognizing the Internet in the Information Society was submitted in January to the US Delegation and in February to the Informal Experts Group preparing the Secretary-General’s Report for the World Telecommunication/ICT Policy Forum this May 14-16.
+The Opinion on Recognizing the Internet in the Information Society was submitted in January 2013 to the US Delegation and in February to the Informal Experts Group preparing the Secretary-General’s Report for the World Telecommunication/ICT Policy Forum on May 14-16, 2013.

 The Opinion notes that both public policy decisions and particular technical systems deployed within World Summit for the Information Society initiatives have the potential to undermine the nature of the Internet platform and stresses that key characteristics that distinguish the Internet must be articulated, thereby allowing the impact of WSIS initiatives on the special nature and strengths of the Internet to be recognized and addressed.